cswluo/SEF/README.md

 ## Results

 ### Accuracy
-SEF-18 and SEF-50 are results from different backbones (ResNet-18 and ResNet-50)
+SEF-18 and SEF-50 are results of models with different backbones (ResNet-18 and ResNet-50)
 |              |        SEF-18    | SEF-50 |
 |:-------------|:---------------:|:----------------:|
 |CUB-200-2011  |84.8%            |87.3%             |